-The shipper is responsible for the fellowing Safety Handle insulating oil as per the applicable occupational health and safety standards for your Business Group or client.
+Safety Handle insulating oil as per the applicable occupational health and safety standards for your Business Group or client.
 Precautions Where possible provide containment with a capacity sufficient to contain a reasonably foreseeable spill.
 Keep transfer hoses within containment areas to the greatest extent possible.
-At minimum: ensure that drains or water courses to which spilled oil might leak are protected (for example, equipped with an oil separator/stop or drain opening covered) have an oil spill kit available in case leak/spill response is required have additional oil-specific sorbents for cleanup after loading Where transport is by road, check that the carrier has an oil spill kit and a copy of the Spill Response Card ♣ on the truck.
+At minimum: ensure that drains or water courses to which spilled oil might leak are protected (for example, equipped with an oil separator/stop or drain opening covered) have an oil spill kit available in case leak/spill response is required have additional oil-specific sorbents for clean-up after loading Where transport is by road, check that the carrier has an oil spill kit and a copy of the Spill Response Card th on the truck.
 PCBs Less than 50 ppm Ensure that the insulating oil to be loaded contains less than 50 ppm PCBs - for example: Class 1 or 2 oil direct from the manufacturer/refiner, or with test records showing less than 50 ppm If testing is required, see Testing for PCBs Give the carrier a copy of any PCB test results for the oil if these are available.
-Tanker Suitability Check that the tanker: and Cleanliness is in good condition for transport of insulating oil does not contain inappropriate materials or residues (for example, water or dirt) • has a reliable means to monitor the level as it is being filled is or can be suitably vented (at least as much flow area as the fill line unless specifically designed otherwise) • is protected against over-pressure if there is any possibility of the venting being blocked (for example, if tanker dome is left closed) Ensure that the tanker has sufficient capacity to receive the full source volume.
+Tanker Suitability Check that the tanker: and Cleanliness is in good condition for transport of insulating oil does not contain inappropriate materials or residues (for example, water or dirt) has a reliable means to monitor the level as it is being filled 1 Is or can be suitably vented (at least as much

+Ensure that the tanker has sufficient capacity to receive the full source volume.
 If there is not sufficient capacity to receive the full source volume, ensure that there are means to contain an overfill until transfer can be shut down.
-Hose Check transfer hoses are intended for use with petroleum products and are in good condition (not kinked, flattened, or unduly worn) fittings are fully inserted into the hoses and are tightly banded connections and seals are in good condition to give a liquid-tight seal hoses and lines are connected to transfer from the correct source Secure Connection Ensure that the transport unit and transfer hoses are protected from vehicular traffic -use barriers and signs where necessary.
+Ensure that: transfer hoses are intended for use with petroleum products and are in good condition (not kinked, flattened, or unduly worn) fittings are fully inserted into the hoses and are tightly banded connections and seals are in good condition to give a liquid-tight seal hoses and lines are connected to transfer from the correct source Ensure that the transport unit and transfer hoses are protected from vehicular traffic -use barriers and signs where necessary.
 Use hoses with dripless connections where possible.
 Minimize the number of connections and use the shortest length of hose necessary.
 Secure connections to prevent accidental separation (for example, place a plastic band around camlock levers to prevent them opening).
 Wrap and secure oil-specific sorbent pads around connections.
-Pump Type If a transfer pump is required, use a pump that: • is equipped with a pressure relief valve or other means to ensure that transfer hoses cannot be over-pressurized • where possible, can blow transfer lines hoses reasonably clear at the end of transfer Valve Check any outlets below the intended liquid level are closed and plugged, capped, or locked any drains are closed and plugged, capped, or locked there is venting Ensure that: ata Cafaty, Haalth & Environ valves on the transfer line are open from the correct source the source is vented (to prevent drawing a vacuum/tank collapse as oil is drained) Pre-Arranged Emergency Shut- Down Procedures Pre-arrange with the carrier a procedure and communication system for emergency shut-down of the loading.
+If a transfer pump is required, use a pump that: is equipped with a pressure relief valve or other means to ensure that transfer hoses cannot be over-pressurized where possible, can blow transfer lines hoses reasonably clear at the end of transfer Check that on the tanker: any outlets below the intended liquid level are closed and plugged, capped, or locked any drains are closed and plugged, capped, or locked there is venting Ensure that: valves on the transfer line are open from the correct source the source is vented (to prevent drawing a vacuum/tank collapse as oil is drained) Pre-Arranged Emergency Shut- Down Procedures Pre-arrange with the carrier a procedure and communication system for emergency shut-down of the loading.

-Leak and Level Checks Monitor transfer continuously to ensure that the tanker is not leaking and is not overfilled (especially important when filling in cold weather). -------------------------- ---
+Leak and Level Checks Monitor transfer continuously to ensure that the tanker is not leaking and is not overfilled (especially important when filling in cold weather). cold weather).